-Health collected air samples collocated with the Near Facilities and Operations program at eight locations, five of which are near facilities that have the potential to emit radionuclides to the atmosphere.
-These locations include the Liquid Effluent Retention Facility (N499 LERF), the Environmental Restoration Disposal Facility (ERDF-SE), and the Plutonium Finishing Plant (PFP-N165, PFP N554, PFP N555, PFP N975), all in the 200 Area; the 100K East Area near the fuel storage basins (100K N576); and a burial ground in the 600 Area (618-10 BG N548).
-The eighth collocated site, which is not near any facility, is at the Wye Barricade.
+Health collected air samples collocated with the Near Facilities and Operations program at eleven locations, ten of which are near facilities that have the potential to emit radionuclides to the atmosphere.
+These locations include the Liquid Effluent Retention Facility (N499 LERF), the Environmental Restoration Disposal Facility (ERDF-SE), the Plutonium Finishing Plant (PFP-N165, PFP N554, PFP N555, PFP N975), and the PUREX facility (N977 and N985), all in the 200 Area; the 100K East Area near the fuel storage basins (100K N576); and a burial ground in the 600 Area (618-10 BG N548).
+The remaining collocated site, which is not near any facility, is at the Wye Barricade.